Kaguamu/kaguamu/README.md

 ## 👨‍💻 About Me
 Obsessed with technology, data science, and AI 🤖.
 I love building smart solutions, exploring how data tells stories, and making machines learn.
+I also enjoy building roblox games using LUA.

 # 💼 My Expertise